intel-iot-devkit/tinyb/README.md

 Starting with version 2.1.0, the specification has slightly changed and hence its implementation.

-The TinyB project consist out of two implementations
+As of today, the TinyB Java API comprises two implementations.

 TinyB
 -----